50275/legacy-launch-pads/README.md

 # FAQ

 **Can this mod break saves?
 How exactly does this mod affect my game?**
-No, this mod only makes launch pads behave like they do in V7.
-You can remove this mod from your game at any time without consequences.
+No, you can remove this mod from your game at any time without consequences.
+Your legacy launch pads will then work just like advanced launch pads.

-**Why isn’t this in the base game or a PR?**
-It’s a design choice in vanilla.
-This mod just provides an alternative.

 **Why isn’t/won’t this be on iOS?**
-The mod relies on setting a campaign rule (Planets.serpulo.campaignRules.legacyLaunchPads = true), which isn’t doable with HJSON-only mods.
+This mod uses features unable to HJSON.
+There are no workarounds.

 **How do I unlock the launch pad?**
-It becomes available after researching the advanced launch pad.
-The cost is currently 1 copper.
+It's unlocked with the advanced launch pad.

+**Why isn't it multiplayer compatible?**
+This mod will cause desync.
+This problem can't be fixed.

+**Why isn’t this in the base game or a PR?**
+This is much easier.